VecMatLib/VecMatLib/README.md

 - VecMatLab is lightweight, all operations use the fastest and most simple method.
 - Vectors and matrices are immutable.
 All operations do not alter the object on which they are invoked, they return a new one instead.
 - All operations implemented by vectors and matrices are intended to work similarly to java basic operators (examples below).
+- VecMatLib is compatible with Java 15

+## Support the project

+VecMatLib is currently being developed by a single person.

+Donate to support the project: [Dontaion Link](https://streamelements.com/hexagonnico/tip)

 ## How to use VecMatLib
 Following is an overview of all the features that the project offers.